jaykim92/EncourageBotJS/README.md

   ``` sh
   $inspire
   ```
-- Add a new encouraging message
+- Add a new encouraging message to the database (in response to the trigger words: "sad", "depress", "disappoint", and "upset")
   ``` sh
   $new [message]
   ```
-- Remove a user-created encouraging message
+- Remove a user-created encouraging message (in response to the trigger words)
   ``` sh
   $del [number]
   ```